Genre: Historical Fiction

 “You are not being punished for your anger.
 You’re being punished by your anger.”

 “I’ve had to think about the dark shadow side of friendship.
 This is the person who knows and loves you best, which means she knows all the ways to hurt and betray you.”

 “I used to think mothers-in-law are difficult the world over, but on that day I came to understand that they’re simply unknowable.”

 About Lisa See

-Lisa See is the bestselling author with works including The Tea Girl of Hummingbird Lane, Shanghai Girls, China Dolls and The Island of Sea Women.
+Lisa See is the bestselling author with works including The Tea Girl of Hummingbird Lane, Shanghai Girls, China Dolls, Lady Tan’s Circle of Women, and The Island of Sea Women.
 Ms. See currently lives in Los Angeles.
 Visit the author’s website →